Feb 12, 2016 — For DigitalChalk Users, Online Training Software

 The next quarter looks even brighter since the introduction at the recent annual InterBattery 2015 expo in Seoul, South Korea of two prototype thin and flexible batteries, the “Stripe” and the “Band.”

 These new Samsung batteries are thin and flexible enough to fit small spaces and housings that formerly could not hold a battery.
 The goal is to make the battery flexible enough to bend back upon itself in a complete loop, a radius of approximately 15mm.
-This configuration would mean the Stripe could fit perfectly inside the band that holds the mobile device the wrist.
+This configuration would mean the Stripe could fit perfectly inside the band that holds the mobile device to the wrist.

 According to test results, Samsung reports that the Stripe battery has the potential to increase the battery life of mobile devices by a much as 50% over existing batteries.
 Just as important, flexibility tests on the Stripe battery shows that the band was able to undergo 50,000 bends without cracking or failing.